 Come See the Story of Texas Independence

 Although the cases in the Permanent Exhibit hall remain in place, the contents are frequently updated.
-New exhibits on Texas’ contributions to the war effort in the 1910s and 1940s, newly acquired and rarely seen artifacts and a different perspective on some old favorites will all be coming to the hall in the next few months.
-We look forward to sharing these new windows into Texas history and we encourage our younger visitors to use our curriculum guide, which is full of activities that can be done at the museum, at home or in the classroom, to give students the tools to better understand the rich and diverse history of the state.
+New exhibits on the symbolism of Liberty, newly acquired and rarely seen artifacts, and a different perspective on some old favorites will all be coming to the hall in the next few months.
+We look forward to sharing these new windows into Texas history and we encourage our younger visitors to use our curriculum guide, which is full of activities that can be done at the museum, at home, or in the classroom, to give students the tools to better understand the rich and diverse history of the state.